ramos-ai/MoStress/README.md

 * BASELINE-GRU,
 * BASELINE-LSTM,
 * BASELINE-RESERVOIR
+* NBEATS-FEATURE-EXTRACTOR

 The regularizer prefix means that we add a Ridge Regularizer and a Max Norm Bias on the output layer of the sequential model.

 Also, after we train the model, we save it on ```models/saved```

-NOTE: we don't save the reservoir model yet.
+NOTE1: we don't save the reservoir model yet.
+NOTE2: it is possible that the code of NBEATS-FEATURE-EXTRACTOR throw some error.

 ## 5 Improvements